christophernhill/gmao_mitgcm_couplng/notes/tag-index.md

+  * Replacing verification output.
+The output files changed when one-way coupling was enabled.
+  * Adding figures in verification output for comparison.

 - checkpoint_0_H (2016/11/10)
   * Adding remaining import and export fields (except sea-ice).
   * Adding matlab scripts for looking at MITgcm and GEOS-5 output.